kartenmacherei/engineering-culture/book/core-principles/true-agility.md

 Despite its age, the Agile Manifesto still holds valuable principles[^1] that are too often being ignored when companies talk about "being agile".
 Applying Scrum or similar frameworks will not make us agile if we do not understand the key concepts[^2].

-Many of the following principles try to account for that, like working in small steps and collaborating closely.
+Many of the following principles try to account for that, such as working in small steps and collaborating closely.

 [^1]: https://agilemanifesto.org/principles.html
 [^2]: https://holub.com/heuristics/